 December: Regional Finalists (together with the successful international entries) are then put forward to National Panel who ratifies the final level of Award winners to ensure national and international consistency.
 Winners are announced to the media and applicants.
 For the CTA AABC Conservation Award, a specially convened panel of building conservation experts will meet to determine the final level of award winners.

 March: The Awards Ceremony takes place in March each year, where all winning projects will be revealed.
-All organisations credited within the winning project application are invited to the Awards Ceremony which will take place on Friday 1st March 2019 at the Imperial War Museum North, Manchester.
+All organisations credited within the winning project application are invited to the Awards Ceremony which will take place on Friday 6th March 2020 venue tbc.